-Employment lawyers will tell you that not a day goes by without hearing somebody assert that they have been unfairly dismissed, constructively dismissed and / or wrongfully dismissed.
+Employment lawyers will tell you that not a day goes by without hearing somebody assert that they have been unfairly dismissed, constructively dismissed or wrongfully dismissed.
 To confuse matters further, an employee can also be summarily dismissed.
 Dare I say it, we even refer to dismissals that are discriminatory…

-This one is easy – a summary dismissal is a dismissal of an employee without any notice (and without paying them any notice either).
+A summary dismissal is a dismissal of an employee without any notice (and without paying them any notice either).
 Thus, it is quite common in cases of gross misconduct for the employee to be summarily dismissed.

-This is a breach of contract claim, namely that the employer has dismissed the employee in breach of the terms of the employment contract.
+Wrongful dismissal is a breach of contract claim, namely that the employer has dismissed the employee in breach of the terms of the employment contract.

 If the employment contract provides that the employee is entitled to 3 months’ notice on termination, but the employer only gives 2 months’ notice, then this will give rise to a wrongful dismissal claim.
 It is a contractual claim, and the employee will point to the fact that they have suffered loss – 1 month’s loss of salary and benefits.

 Often this claim is pursued when the employer terminates without any notice (see summary dismissal above), but the employee contends that the employer did not have grounds to terminate without notice.
-This claim is not concerned with the fairness of the procedure followed; it is simply an anaylsis of whether the employer has breached the employment contract.
+This claim is not concerned with the fairness of the procedure followed; it is simply an analysis of whether the employer has breached the employment contract.

 This claim can be pursued in the Employment Tribunal but a cap of £25,000 applies on the value of that claim.
 Thus, if the wrongful dismissal claim is worth more than £25,000, it may need to be pursued in the High Court.

-Unfair Dismissal
+What is an Unfair Dismissal

 To bring a standard unfair dismissal claim, the employee needs 2 years continuous service with their employer.
 No such service requirement exists for wrongful dismissal claims.